mozilla-releng/scrum/README.md

 This repo contains documentation and issues related to how the Releng team at Mozilla runs its agile development process.

-Based heavily on the [Releng team's repo](https://github.com/taskcluster/scrum).
+Based heavily on the [Taskcluster team's repo](https://github.com/taskcluster/scrum).

 Table of Contents
 =================